douglasgreen/news/2025/03/24/en.md

 In a recent escalation of conflict, Israel has intensified its military operations in Gaza, targeting key figures within Hamas's leadership.
 Two members of Hamas's de facto cabinet were killed in an Israeli offensive aimed at dismantling the Iran-backed group's military and governing capabilities.
 This brings the death toll to 11 within the 20-member leadership forum.
 The ongoing conflict has seen significant casualties on both sides, with Israel determined to neutralize Hamas's influence in the region.
 The situation remains tense as international observers call for restraint and a return to peace talks.

 ## Economy & Business

+### Hyundai's Big Move: $20 Billion Investment in the U.S.

+Hyundai Motor Company has announced a massive $20 billion investment in the United States, marking its largest investment in the country to date.
+This investment includes the construction of a $5 billion steel plant in Louisiana, which is expected to create around 1,500 jobs.
+The steel produced will support Hyundai's electric vehicle manufacturing in the U.S. The announcement was made at the White House with President Donald Trump, highlighting the importance of local production to navigate tariffs and trade policies.
+This move is part of a broader trend where international companies are increasing their U.S. presence to avoid potential tariffs and strengthen local supply chains.
+Hyundai's investment is projected to create approximately 14,000 direct jobs by 2028, contributing significantly to the U.S. economy and reinforcing the company's commitment to American manufacturing.

 ### 23andMe Faces Uncertain Future as Bankruptcy Looms